Last Updated: 6/14/23 | June 14th, 2023

 Medium dive schools generally have the best of both worlds.
 They have a range of instructors and groups large enough to make friends in, but they aren’t as prone to overcrowding or rushing through the course.

 These schools are great at accommodating special needs or focusing on a certain specialty.
 The extra attention with instructors is key for those who are feeling uncertain about heading underwater or who simply want to be spoiled with attention and learn in a more focused environment.
 However, these schools sometimes rent boat space and pool time from other dive schools rather than having their own facilities.

 When picking a school and an instructor, consider these factors:

 - Does it have an instructor who speaks your language?
 There are many specialty language-focused dive schools on Koh Tao: for Spanish, head to Pura Vida, La Bambona, or Isla Tortuga Divers; for French, French Kiss Divers; for Finnish, Koh Tao Divers.

 - Will the confined dives take place in the ocean or in a pool?

 - How many students will be in the group?

 - What time do they leave in the morning?
-Those eager beavers that want to be the first on the dive site might not mind being up in time for New Way’s 6am departure, while night owl’s might prefer Roctopus’s more relaxed dive times.
+Those eager beavers who want to be the first on the dive site might not mind being up in time for New Way’s 6am departure, while night owls might prefer Ban’s or Sairee Cottage’s more relaxed dive times.

 - Is the equipment up to date and in my size?
-Schools in Koh Tao have a good record for equipment range and maintenance, but it never hurts to ask.
+Schools in Koh Tao have a solid record for equipment range and maintenance, but it never hurts to ask.

 - How qualified is the instructor?
 Some students may appreciate the enthusiasm and up-to-date training of a new instructor, while others may find comfort in a teacher with tons of qualifications and years of experience.